TRIUMF: The Four Proton Beamlines

-(expected completion 2017), will be a new 500 MeV beamline used for the proposed expansion of ISAC with a specialized actinide target.
+will be a new 500 MeV beamline used for the proposed expansion of ISAC with a specialized actinide target.
+It is under construction as of 2023.

 ISAC and ARIEL facilities for rare-isotope beams

 The ISAC and ARIEL (under construction) facilities produces and uses heavy ion beams to produce short-lived isotopes for study.
 Proton beam from the main accelerator is used as a driver beam at ISAC via beamline BL2A and one of the two ARIEL target stations via beamline BL4N (under construction) to produce beams of exotic isotopes which are further accelerated using linear accelerators.
 The second target station at ARIEL uses an electron beam from the TRIUMF elinac as a driver beam.
 Several experiments study the properties and structure of these exotic isotopes along with their nucleosynthesis.
 Between ISAC-I and ISAC-II, many experiments can be completed.

 ISAC-I facility

 In the ISAC-I facility, 500 MeV protons at up to 100 μA can be steered onto one of two production targets to produce radioactive isotopes.
 The isotopes pass through a heated tube to a source where they are ionized, accelerated off the source's high-voltage platform at up to 60 kV and sent through a mass separator to select the ion beam of choice.
 The beam is transported in the low-energy beam transport (LEBT) electrostatic beam line and sent via a switch-yard to either the low-energy experimental area or to a series of room-temperature accelerating structures to the ISAC-I medium-energy experimental area.
 Experiments at ISAC-I include: